 Select the slicing settings.

 Click “slice.”
 This will create a .3mf file and take you to a preview window that shows you what your finished design looks.
-Your dice is now ready to print!
+Your top is now ready to print!

 The printer will likely run an automatic leveling check before printing.
 This usually takes a few minutes.

-Once the printer is done, pop your dice off the bed.
-If they seem stuck, you can either: using a soft prying tool (a 3D printed one works well!), or remove the magnetic bed entirely and gently flex it to help the objects release.
+Once the printer is done, pop your top off the bed.
+If it seems stuck, you can either use a soft prying tool (a 3D printed one works well!) or remove the magnetic bed entirely and gently flex it to help the object release.

-Give your finished tops a test spin!
-You may have more luck spinning them just a few millimeters above your test surface and dropping them.
+Give your finished top a test spin!
+You may have more luck spinning it just a few millimeters above your test surface and dropping it.

 Shape/size comparison: